-- A truck driver from the Midwest who was badly injured while making a delivery to a warehouse in New York when a large unsecured crate fell on him.
+- A truck driver from the Midwest who was badly injured while making a delivery to a warehouse when a large unsecured crate fell on him.

-- A ballet dancer visiting New York from Pennsylvania who was injured when she fell off of a dance stage at a discotheque as the edge was not properly marked to be visible.
+- A ballet dancer visiting from Pennsylvania who was injured when she fell off of a dance stage at a discotheque as the edge was not properly marked to be visible.

 - A young man visiting from Chicago who was badly injured when the driver of the car he was a passenger in lost control and hit a tree.

-- A woman attending a United Nations meeting from an African country who was injured at an NYC hospital due to a defective chair that caused her to fall to the ground.
+- A woman attending a United Nations meeting from an African country who was injured at an NYC hospital due to a defective chair that collapsed.

-- A man from California who was injured while he was crossing the street on the Upper East Side when he fell over a beam placed there by a construction company.
+- A man from California who was injured while crossing the street when he fell over a beam placed there by a construction company.

-The fact that you are from out of town should not stop you from bringing a lawsuit if you were injured while visiting New York City.
+As you can see, the fact that you are from out of town should not stop you from bringing a lawsuit, if unfortunately, you were injured while visiting New York City.